-Douglas College > Programs & Courses > Continuing Education > Building Energy and Resource Management
+Douglas College > Programs & Courses > Continuing Education > Building-based courses and programs

-BERM courses have been developed with the support of Natural Resources Canada, BC Hydro, Fortis BC, the Homeowner Protection Office, MetroVancouver and other organizations.
+Our programs and courses have been developed with support from Natural Resources Canada, BC Hydro, Fortis BC, the BC Housing, and MetroVancouver, and many industry individuals.

 Competencies developed include navigating current sensibilities concerned with energy and resources, including public and organizational policies, programs and incentives.